School for Social Work

 The findings of the research showed study participants did not identify any substantial changes in their work-related duties after the PPACA took effect.
 Within the five categories examined—clinical and counseling, case management, management and administration, advocacy, and spiritual and cultural competence—which vary widely in the amount of perceived change, participants reported experiencing the most increase and overall change in case management duties.
 The study also found that, overall, hospice social workers who responded to the survey supported the PPACA.
 Many hospice social workers commented on the ethical dilemma of delivering inadequate services within a health care model that does not meet the needs of all end-of-life care recipients and those in need of end-of-life care.

 Couture, Christine A., "Hospice social work and the Patient Protection and Affordable Care Act" (2016).
-Theses, Dissertations, and Projects.
-1709.
+Masters Thesis, Smith College, Northampton, MA.